TLDR

 Method 2 – SProbot

-Step 1 - Run a large file report
+Step 3 - View the detailed file report

 Your trimming action will be added to the queue and processed, and you can always go back to Reports > Activity history and view an audit trail of all previous trims.